hjoon0510/SmartSecretary/doc/README.md

 ```
-# How to record your voice from microphone of USB webcam using ALSA
+# How to record your voice from microphone of USB webcam using

 * Record a voice
 ```bash